aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 ```
 where the length of the embedding array matches the value you specify for the stack parameter `EmbeddingsLambdaDimensions`.

+## 3. Amazon Bedrock (Limited preview only)

+Amazon Bedrock is in limited preview; users need to request access and be added to an allowlist in order to start using the BEDROCK option for embeddings - Visit https://aws.amazon.com/bedrock to request access and to learn more about the Amazon Bedrock service.

+### Deploy Stack for Bedrock Embeddings

+If your account is allow listed for the Amazon Bedrock limited preview, then
+- set `EmbeddingsAPI` to BEDROCK

 ## Settings